“Narcissism is an exaggeration, a malignancy of a healthy phenomenon.”Sam Vaknin

 Narcissistic Personality Disorder (NPD) is an exaggeration of a range of traits that we all possess.
 We can all be self-absorbed.
 We can all be insecure.
 We all lie sometimes.
 But in narcissists, these traits are hugely enhanced.

-In this post, I want to talk about two behaviors in particular – things that we all do, sometimes, but which narcissists take to the extreme.
-These behaviors are Narcissistic projection and mirroring.
+I want to talk about two behaviors in particular – things that we all do, sometimes, but which narcissists take to the extreme.
+This post will discuss Narcissistic Projection while there is a related post about Narcissistic Mirroring.

 Let’s look at what these behaviors are, the effects they have, and the best ways you can deal with them.